Hi, I'm Austin Riba.

 A few things I've been working on:

-• Rrredis - a Redis implementation in Rust with a nice JS solution with a video ready for youtube or whatnot.
+- Rrredis - a Redis implementation in Rust with a fully remote team on a legacy web project.
 Full of data structures and patterns I like to reference in other projects.

 Experience